alsarmie/DD2414-Documentation/docs/assembly/peripherals.md

  5. The NUC is powered by a barrel jack coming straight out of the boost converter
     1. You need ~ 5cm from the barrel jack to the loose wire ends that are fed into the boost converter.
        This could need to be longer if you are including a TX2, as mentioned above.
-    2. It is convenient to have ___ connectors on the loose wire ends for a better connection into all the boost converter ports (power-in from hot swap board as well)
+    2. It is convenient to have 2mm male bullet (banana) connectors on the loose wire ends for a better connection into all the boost converter ports (power-in from hot swap board as well)
  6. Insert the power-in cables to the correct ports and feed the wires through the NUC mount top, so they will come out at the front near the hot swap board, as seen above